rohitshankar2001/Data-Analysis-Application-for-Crops-Grown-in-Aeroponic-System/README.md

 Example image below shows refrence length, middle root, and right root measured.
 In previous window, the lengths are catalogued and can be exported to csv using file -> save csv <br>
 ![image](https://user-images.githubusercontent.com/115378538/210155917-8d18462c-6c88-469a-97b0-3e3e0b42be24.png)

+# Additional Program Features
+Calculate Length of Image with reference <br>
+Calculate Area of portion of image using flood fill algorithm <br>
+Export and Import CSV files to save progress <br>